 One of those aforementioned days saw temps get as low as -6° F (plus a sturdy breeze) while skiing Colorado's Arapahoe Basin.
 Everything else was chilled, said our tester, except his hands.
 The Mercury Mitts feature a liner that you can pull out of the reinforced goat leather outer mitt to let them dry separately on longer trips, and a massive gaiter to fit over the cuffs of even your beefiest jackets.

-Bottom Line: The Black Diamond Mercury Mittens are a safe bet whether you're regularly in super-cold climes or just suffer from perpetually cold hands.
+Bottom Line: The Black Diamond Mercury Mittens are a reliable bet whether you're regularly in super-cold climes or just suffer from perpetually cold hands.

 Testing Stats: